-raditional teleservices have been divided into telecommunications services (e.g., telephone, TV, or radio) and data services (e.g., remote terminal, file transfer, or email), each with different requirements in terms of transfer rate, data loss probability, transit delay, delay-jitter specifications, and relationships between session participants.
+Traditional teleservices were divided into telecommunications services (e.g. telephone, TV or radio) and data services (e.g. remote terminal, file transfer or e-mail) each one with different requirements in terms of transfer rate, data loss probability, transit delay, delay-jitter specifications and relation between session participants.
 These different requirements led to the design of network technologies tailored (down to the physical layer) for the specific service to be supported.
-Throughout the recent past, different technological advances in signal digitization, data compression, data processing, and data transmission have resulted in the design of new classes of teleservices.
-Mobility, portability, multipoint-to-multipoint, multipoint-to-point, guaranteed variable transfer rates, flow synchronization, and a continuous range of throughput, transit delay, and delay-jitter values are some examples of the requirements placed on the network by teleservices existing today.
-This situation is leading to the design of an integrated network based on technologies providing an "open" network service as a means to support a broad range of teleservices while being prepared to integrate new technologies in order to adapt to changing requirements.
-Much effort has been made in developing a packet- (and cell-) switched networking technology that provides multiple classes of guaranteed transfer rates, while at the same time providing low transit delay and delay-jitter.
-However, considerably less effort has been made in developing a networking technology that supports a broad range of functional requirements.
+Throughout the recent past, different technological advances in signal digitization, data compression, data processing and data transmission have resulted in the design of new classes of teleservices.
+Mobility, portability, multipoint to multipoint, multipoint to point, guaranteed variable transfer rates, flow synchronization, and a continuous range of throughput, transit delay and delay-jitter values are some examples of the requirements placed on the network by teleservices existing today.
+This situation is leading to the design of an integrated network based on technologies providing an "open" network service, as a means to support a broad range of teleservices while being prepared to integrate new technologies in order to adapt to changing requirements.
+Much effort has been made in developing a packet (and cell) switched networking technology that provides multiple classes of guaranteed transfer rates, while at the same time providing a low transit delay and delay-jitter.
+However, considerably less effort has been placed in developing a networking technology that supports a broad range of functional requirements.

-In this sense, active networks [1, 2] represent a major breakthrough since they introduce a technology that will provide an integrated open network, in terms of not only quality of service (QoS), but also functional behavior.
+In this sense, Active Networks [TW96, TSS+97] represent a major breakthrough since they introduce a technology that will provide an integrated open network, not only in terms of QoS, but also in terms of functional behavior.
 Per-packet and per-session specific processing at each network node enables new network services to be deployed across the network as soon as the teleservices that require them are ready.
-However, this flexibility provided by active network technology should not lead to a situation in which each implementation, or each teleservice, uses its own specifically designed packets and associated procedures on the active network platform.
+However, this flexibility provided by Active Network technology should not lead to a situation in which each implementation, or each teleservice, uses its own specifically designed packets and associated procedures on the Active Network platform.

-In this context, the purpose of this article is to define a network service appropriate for the requirements of multicast applications, design a protocol based on active networks that provides this service, and present an implementation prototype over the Active Network Transport System (ANTS) [3] used to validate the concept.
-The next section describes the attributes of the applications considered to share network requirements, and the service elements supporting these requirements.
-We then discuss the advantages of using active network technology, justifying the convenience and feasibility of designing an integrated network protocol.
-RMANP is presented, a protocol designed on active networks capable of providing the services defined in the section below.
-We cover the most relevant aspects of the implementation prototype carried out on ANTS and provide performance evaluation data.
-In the last section we describe the conclusions derived from this work.
+In this context, the purpose of this paper is to define a network service appropriate for the requirements of multicast applications, design a protocol based on Active Networks that provides this service, and present an implementation prototype over ANTS [WGT98] that has been used to validate the concept.
+The second section describes the attributes of the applications considered to share network requirements, and the service elements supporting these requirements.
+The third section discusses the advantages of using Active Network technology, justifying the convenience and feasibility of designing an integrated network protocol.
+The fourth section presents RMANP, a protocol designed on Active Networks capable of providing the services defined in the second section.
+The fifth section covers the most relevant aspects of the implementation prototype carried out on ANTS and provides performance evaluation data.
+In the last section we describe the conclusions that are derived from this work.

-A Description of Service Elements for Multicast Applications
+Description of Service Elements for Multicast Applications

 We have analyzed a series of characteristics or attributes in order to identify the elements composing an adequate communications service for multicast applications.
-The characteristics chosen to determine the network requirements, and therefore the network service, are:
+The characteristics chosen to determine the network requirements and therefore, the network service are: